List of Q Idioms:

-- My parents’ good intent is beyond question but they’re wrong to make me come home early because I’m a girl.
+- My parents’ good intention is beyond question but they’re wrong to make me come home early just because I’m a girl.

 - Pizza for the holiday party?
 The stupidity of this plan is beyond question.

-call into question (call something into question): to make something uncertain or doubtful; the question something.
+call into question (call something into question): to make something uncertain or doubtful; to question something.

 - The new accountant called our procedures for documenting travel expenses into question and wants revisions.

 in question: 1) under consideration; 2) in dispute.

 - There are two proposals in question and we hope to select one of them by the end of today’s meeting.

 - There’s no problem with the product itself.
 It’s the customer service that’s in question.